 Before creating a Marketo Engage source connection and a dataflow, you must first ensure that you have mapped your Adobe Organization ID in Marketo.
 Furthermore, you must also ensure that you have completed auto-populating your Marketo B2B namespaces and schemas prior to creating a source connection and a dataflow.

-This tutorial provides steps for creating a Marketo Engage (hereinafter referred to as “Marketo”) source connector in the UI to bring consumer data into Adobe Experience Platform.
+This tutorial provides steps for creating a Marketo Engage (hereinafter referred to as “Marketo”) source connector in the UI to bring B2B data into Adobe Experience Platform.

 This tutorial requires a working understanding of the following components of Adobe Experience Platform: